alindeman/upgradingtorails4/text/07_action_controller_and_action_view.markdown

 `actionpack-page_caching` and `actionpack-action_caching` gems respectively
 by adding them to `Gemfile`.

-Notably fragment caching, where smaller pieces of a view are cached, is *not* deprecated in Rails 4.
+Notably, fragment caching--where smaller pieces of a view are cached--is *not* deprecated in Rails 4.
 In fact, fragment caching is even improved.
 More on that in the section describing [cache_digests](#cache-digests).